dgrewe-hse/focusflow/docs/use-cases/task-management-description.md

 ### Primary Actor:

     Registered user

-### Stackholders and Interests:
+### Stakeholders and Interests:

     - Registered user: Wants to schedule and manage his tasks.
     - System owner: Wants intuitive work flow.

 ### Summary

     In this system the user can create tasks, set deadlines and monitor progress through status updates.
     Notifications and priority levels help ensure that critical tasks are completed on time.
 The system enhances productivity by streamlining workflows.

 ### Pre-Conditions